 Check Out This Fun Video on How to Get Your Dog to Eat…

-Switch His Food
+Switch Your Dog’s Food

-If your dog slowly lost interest in food over a few weeks, he might no longer like his current food.
+If your dog slowly loses interest in food over a few weeks, he might no longer like his current food.
 Here are some ways to target his diet and boost his loss of appetite.

-- Choose a more fragrant food.
+• Choose a more fragrant food.
 If you take a whiff of your dog’s current food and find the smell unappealing, your dog might also do so!
 Try picking food that smells more like meat and has a more intense aroma.

-- Add wet food or soak his food in warm water.
+• Add wet food or soak his food in warm water.
 These methods will change the texture, taste, and smell of your dog’s food.
 The more the food smells and tastes like meat, the more likely he’ll want to eat it.

 Fortunately, I have never had to switch my German Shepherd’s food, and I’ve fed it to her for many years, from being an 8-week-old pup.
 I feed her cold-pressed dog food, which she just adores and continues to thrive on.